Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Experiment

-\cref{fig:qualitative} presents generated captions from Vanilla, Vanilla (Filtering), and our model with $z=\{3,5,7\}$.
+\paragraph{Captioning results.} \cref{fig:qualitative} presents generated captions from Vanilla, Vanilla (Filtering), and our model with $z=\{3,5,7\}$.
 Our model successfully generates captions of different quality by adjusting a control signal ($z$); when feeding $z$ corresponding to higher alignment levels ($3 \rightarrow 5 \rightarrow 7$), captions become more descriptive and distinct by capturing finer-level concepts (\eg, pasture, storm cloud, cluttered desk) from images.
 In contrast, two baselines generate descriptive but less distinct captions as they typically rely on common words (or phrases) or capture only salient regions.
-Note that more examples are provided in Appendix.
+Note that more examples are presented in \cref{sec:appendix:more_qualitative_results}.

+\paragraph{Self-retrieval results.} We present examples of self-retrieval results on the MSCOCO dataset for Vanilla (Filtering) baseline and our method in \cref{fig:self_retrieval_examples}.
+For these models, we generate a caption from an input image (1st column) and retrieve the top-5 images (2-6th columns) using the generated caption.
+In addition, we also present the retrieval result using ground-truth captions for the given images.
+Our model successfully captures the main concept (\ie, riding a horse) as well as fine details (e.g., older man, mountain backdrop) that is not captured by the baseline and even in the ground-truth caption.
+Such captured fine details allow us to search for more similar images for a given image as well as improve the self-retrieval performance.
+More examples are provided in \cref{sec:appendix:more_qualitative_results}.